Are Coffee Grounds Good for Tomato Plants? Yes and no.

 Disadvantages of Coffee Grounds for Tomato Plants

-Furthermore, the slow decomposition rate of coffee grounds can contribute to the problem.
-As they break down, they can create pockets of organic matter where fungal spores can thrive, exacerbating the risk of fungal diseases in the soil.
+You also need to be aware that the slow decomposition rate of coffee grounds can contribute to the problem.
+As grounds break down, they can create pockets of organic matter where fungal spores can thrive, exacerbating the risk of fungal diseases in the soil.

 To mitigate these potential issues, it's important to use coffee grounds in moderation, ensure they are properly mixed into the soil, and monitor soil acidity and moisture levels to prevent the development of fungal diseases.